raphaelcohn/discographer/README.md

 ### Clearing the cache

 The wrapper uses a cache per machine.
 To remove the cache for a machine, delete the folder `${cachePath}/${machine}`.
 To remove the entire cache, delete `${cachePath}`.
 Please note that lock files (`supermin.UID.lock`) are in `${cachePath}`, so it can only be safely removed if no instances of supermin (and by implication, supermin-wrapper), are running.
 The supermin-wrapper will automatically delete machines from the cache that are not defined in `${configPath}/machines`.

+# TODO

+* Support `SUPERMIN_KERNEL`, and `SUPERMIN_MODULES` environment variables.
+* Groups of machines
+* Group of machine generator scripts
+* Specify DNS domain
+* Do not copy host files
+* Override / remove stuff in packages (eg /etc/hosts)
+* Patch lines 551-554 to be more verbose about file copying: https://github.com/libguestfs/supermin/blob/master/src/ext2fs-c.c
+* supermin ONLY does yumdownloader & rpm2cpio!!!
+* CLEAN UP cache for machine-groups